Ashish080213/Gantry_Robot_KinematicAnalysis_PathPlanning/README.md

 # Gantry_Robot_KinematicAnalysis_PathPlanning

+In the present project, kinematic analysis is done using ROBOANALYZER software to find out the position of the tool or end effector for different and joint variables and we use CPRog Software for programming the Gantry Robot Kinematics.

 The forward kinematic analysis of the gantry robot is investigated.
 Programming for the IGUS Gantry robot is done  using C-prog which simplifies Gantry Robot Kinematic Analysis.